Frequently Asked Questions (FAQ’s)

 Please visit the Contact Us page.

-I have heard that my family is buried in Fairfax County, but the family name is not included in the county cemetery survey list.
+I have heard that my family is buried in Fairfax City, but the family name is not included in the county cemetery survey list.

 One may search by location (Herndon, Burke, McLean, etc) or through land and deed records.
 Check the Fairfax County Genealogical Society multi-volume set “Fairfax County, Virginia Gravestones.”
 It includes church cemetery headstone transcriptions which are not available on line.